A Matrix Generalization of the Hardy-Littlewood-P\'olya Rearrangement Inequality and Its Applications: Introduction

+If $f$ is additionally defined and right-continuous at $0$, then the inequality holds for any positive semidefinite matrices $A,B\in \mathbb{R}^{n\times n}$. \end{thm}

+The proof of Theorem~\ref{thm:matrix_rearrange} is based on the analysis of a certain optimization problem over orthogonal matrices and reveals that the matrices $A$ and $B$ commute at optimality.
+Specifically, note that the function $f$ induces a spectral function on the space of positive definite matrices, which defines $f(X) = U\Diag(f(\lambda_1(X)), \dots, f(\lambda_n(X)))V^\top$ for any positive definite matrix $X\in\mathbb{R}^{n\times n}$, where $U\Diag(\lambda_1(X),\dots, \lambda_n(X))V^\top$ is an eigenvalue decomposition of $X$ and $\Diag(\lambda_1(X),\dots, \lambda_n(X))$ is the diagonal matrix containing the eigenvalues of $X$ on its diagonal sorted in descending order.
+Therefore, the middle sum can be written as $\Tr( f(B^{\half} A B^{\half}) )$, and Theorem~\ref{thm:matrix_rearrange} can be seen as a commutation principle for the function $X\mapsto \Tr(f(X))$ in the sense of \cite[Lemma~4]{iusem2007angular}, see also \cite[Theorem~7]{ramirez2013commutation} for the generalization of \cite[Lemma~4]{iusem2007angular} to continuously differentiable matrix functions.
+Nevertheless, \cite[Theorem~7]{ramirez2013commutation} is not directly applicable to our situation as the function $X\mapsto \Tr(f(X))$ is not continuously differentiable in general.
+Moreover, our proof is different from that of \cite[Theorem~7]{ramirez2013commutation} and highlights the importance of the monotonicity of $s\mapsto s f'(s)$ and positive definiteness of $A$ and $B$.

-Theorem~\ref{thm:matrix_rearrange_simp} does not only generalize Theorem~\ref{thm:London} from the vector case to the matrix case but also relaxes the condition on the function $f$ (up to smoothness requirements).
-Indeed, suppose that the function $f$ in Theorem~\ref{thm:London} is differentiable on $\mathbb{R}_{++}$.
+Theorem~\ref{thm:matrix_rearrange} does not only generalize Theorem~\ref{thm:London} from vector case to matrix case but also relaxes the condition on the function $f$ (up to differentiability requirement).
+To see this, consider a function $f$ satisfying the assumption of Theorem~\ref{thm:London}, which implies in particular that $f$ is defined and right-continuous at $0$.
+Suppose in addition that $f$ is differentiable on $\mathbb{R}_{++}$.
 Then, we have that for any $s > 0$,

-where the first inequality follows from the assumption of Theorem~\ref{thm:London} and the second inequality from the convexity of $f$.
+where the two inequalities follow from the assumption of Theorem~\ref{thm:London}.
 Therefore, $f' (s) \ge 0 $ for any $s > 0$.
 Hence, for any $s_2 > s_1 > 0$,

 where we used the fact that $f'(s_2) \ge f'(s_1)$, due to the convexity of $f$.
-This implies that the function $s \mapsto s f' (s)$ is monotonically increasing on $\mathbb{R}_{++}$.
-Furthermore, as shown in Theorem~\ref{thm:schatten} (see also the remark after the proof of Theorem~\ref{thm:schatten}), Theorem~\ref{thm:matrix_rearrange_simp} is generalization of Theorem~\ref{thm:Carlen_Lieb} as well.
+This shows that the function $s \mapsto s f' (s)$ is monotonically increasing on $\mathbb{R}_{++}$.
+Furthermore, by taking $f(s) = s^q$ for $q>0$, one readily sees that Theorem~\ref{thm:matrix_rearrange} recovers Theorem~\ref{thm:Carlen_Lieb}.
+Note also that the requirement on $q$ is less stringent than Theorem~\ref{thm:Carlen_Lieb}.

-One possibility for proving rearrangement inequalities akin to Theorem~\ref{thm:matrix_rearrange_simp} is by using the majorization theory and Schur-convexity~\cite{marshall2010inequalities}.
-To put things into perspective, we recall the weak majorization partial order: a vector $u\in\RR^n$ is said to be weakly majorized by another vector $v\in\RR^n$, denoted by $u \prec_w v$, if